 Basis of Presentation.
 The Fund prepares its financial statements on the modified cash basis of accounting, which is a comprehensive basis of accounting other than accounting principles generally accepted in the United States of America.
-Under this basis, revenues are recognized when collected rather than when earned, and expenditures are recognized when paid rather than when incurred, except for certain expenditures for capital items.
+Under this basis, revenues are recognized when collected rather than when earned, and expenditures are recognized when paid rather than when incurred.
+Modifications to the cash basis of accounting include recording investment balances.
 Consequently, items such as assessments receivable from insurers, amounts due from large net worth insureds, amounts payable on life/annuity liquidation agreements, unpaid claims, unpaid claim adjustment expenses, and amounts due for services rendered are not included in the financial statements.

 Cash and Investments.
 Cash and cash equivalents include variable interest rate accounts that can be withdrawn on demand and money market funds.
 The Fund has on deposit in a financial institution balances in excess of amounts insured by the Federal Deposit Insurance Corporation (FDIC).
 The Fund does not believe it is exposed to any significant credit risk on the uninsured amounts.
-Investments consist of certificates of deposit, municipal bonds, U.S. government agency notes, and a bond mutual fund, all of which are classified as held-to-maturity and are carried at cost.
+Investments consist of certificates of deposit, municipal bonds, U.S. Treasury notes, U.S. government agency notes, and a bond mutual fund, all of which are classified as held-to-maturity and are carried at cost.